-The simplified illustration below provides an example of how we can come up with a just and fair ranking after the first five weeks for the mighty Kent State Golden Flashes.
+The simplified illustration below provides an example of how we can come up with a just and fair ranking after the first five weeks for the mighty Kent State Golden Flashes in their 2012 season.
 Adding up wins first, week 1 is against an FCS opponent, so it is ignored.
 Week two the Golden Flashes lose to Kentucky, and week 3 they have a bye, so after the first three weeks Kent State has a win score of 0.
 Finally in week 4 the Golden Flashes get their first win against an FBS opponent with Buffalo.
 Kent State get +1 for defeating Buffalo, and now has a win score of 1.
 Week 5 the Golden Flashes defeat Ball State, which adds another +1 for a win, but then partial credit for each team Ball State defeated (.5 for EMU, Indiana, USF) and then additional partial credit for each team in the chain of wins all the way to Kansas, where Kent State gets credit for the win divided by the number of degrees of separation.
-By doing this, the win over Buffalo remains "1", as Buffalo has defeated no FBS opponent, but the win over Ball State is worth "4.42" (adding up credit for all the teams Ball State beat, the teams those teams beat, etc.).
-At the end of week four, Kent State now has a win score of 5.42.
+By doing this, the win over Buffalo remains "1", as Buffalo has defeated no FBS opponent, but the win over